B-Maanasa/DOCUMENT-AI/README.md

-# DOCUMENT-AI
+# Telangana Socio Economic Data Chatbot

-The Government of Telangana yearly Socio-Economic Outlook documents from year 2016-2023, is used to create an AI chatbot.
+This chatbot is trained on Telengana socio economic outlook data from the year 2016-2023.